5 Key Financial Ratios and How to Use Them?

 Asset Turnover Ratio

-It measures how effective your business is in utilizing its assets to increase sales.
+It measures a business’s effectiveness in utilizing its assets to increase sales.
 A company that uses its resources wisely can effectively grow its sales, and the asset turnover ratio is a measurement to indicate that effectiveness.

-A low asset turnover ratio is unfavorable as it shows you did not efficiently use your assets to produce revenue.
+A low asset turnover ratio shows inefficient use of assets to produce revenue.

 Assets Turnover Ratio = Net Sales / Average Total Assets